 Key Concepts:

-Global Best (gBest): The best position found by any particle in the swarm.
+Global Optimum (gBest): The optimal position discovered by any individual particle within the collective swarm.

 The PSO algorithm involves the following steps:

-Initialization: Randomly initialize the positions and velocities of all particles in the search space.
+Initialization: Start by randomly setting the positions and velocities of each particle within the search space.

-Evaluation: Calculate the fitness of each particle using the objective function.
+Assessment: Determine the fitness of individual particles by applying the objective function.

 Update pBest and gBest: